Home Blog How to Visualize Your Tattoo Before Getting It: 5 Methods Compared

 Cons:

-- Technology still improving—some results better than others
+• Technology still improving, so some results are better than others

 The Best Approach: Combine Methods